 How to Create a Perfect Business Dashboard With Scoro

-Or maybe because it gives decision makers as well as all other users an instant overview of their upcoming tasks and events, work performance, and other important KPIs.
+Moreover, the dashboard gives decision-makers as well as all other users an instant overview of their upcoming tasks and events, work performance, and other important KPIs.

 We have users that have gone as far as to create Scoro dashboards with well over 50 metrics and widgets.